rmp15/cdc_population_monthly_infer/README.md

 b_02_compare_old_against_new                   - compare originally downloaded vintage (2010) with current vintage (2020)\
 b_03_explore_population_over_time              - load and plot time series of population for sanity checks

+Personal running notes:\
+note: please run 0_00_create_folder_structure.R first to create folders which may not be there when first loaded.\
 note: to run an R Markdown file from command line, run\ Rscript -e "rmarkdown::render('SCRIPT_NAME.Rmd')"